 Although heuristic processes are flexible, goal-oriented, and intelligent, and in this sense “rational”, they do not follow the strong coherence constraints on rationality that are specified by many philosophers.
 Unlike “all things considered” rationality, heuristic cognition does not necessarily (or at least less heavily) rely on “working memory” or on “linguistic capacities”.

 Consequently, heuristic cognition provides only limited resources for rationality and normativity.
 Nevertheless, given the reliance on heuristic processes in general, we can reasonably assume that heuristic processes allow for joint, collaborative action and fundamentally shape human sociality.

 To understand these relations I focus on social psychology and cognitive science on automaticity and ‘implicit’ cognition, the literature on capacities and dispositions, and the American pragmatist tradition.

-My second main interest is in skilful joint/inter- action and social psychology with a focus on implicit cognition.
-I focus on the notion of control that we find in this work.
 The field of collective intentionality has long recognised a problem with authority when agents jointly intent and act.
-Both implicit cognition and skilful action are inconsonant with the notion of autonomy in philosophy of action.
+Both habits and skillful action are inconsistent with the notion of autonomy in philosophy of action.
 I translate these findings from individual action to joint action.
-What role(s) does skilful joint action and implicit cognition play in collective intentionality?
+What role(s) does habitual and skillful joint action play in collective intentionality?